shaik1002/biggitlabbomb/doc/development/pipelines/index.md

 1. The developer should add the `pipeline:run-observability-e2e-tests-current-branch` label on the GitLab MR and wait for the `e2e:observability-backend` job to succeed.
 1. If `e2e:observability-backend` succeeds, the developer can merge both MRs.

-In addition, the developer can manually add `pipeline:run-observability-e2e-tests-main-branch` to force the MR to run the `e2e:observability-backend-main-branch` job.
++In addition, the developer can manually add `pipeline:run-observability-e2e-tests-main-branch` to force the MR to run the `e2e:observability-backend-main-branch` job.
 This could be useful in case of changes to files that are not being tracked as related to observability.

 ### Review app jobs